frc5806/Reference/PracticeProblems.md

 ### Efficiency

 Finally, write a `void addDevice(Device device, double hours, double efficiency)` method in the `Battery` class that accounts for inefficient voltage regulation.
 Efficiency is a double ranging from 0-1, and should be overridden as 1 if the device and battery voltage are identical (as no voltage regulator is required).

+### Soldering and Hands-On Test

+Speak to Michael or Josh if you plan to do this question.
+It'll likely involve a project with soldering and hands-on electrical work.

 ## Computer Vision Problems